BalBal-1/spectrum_painter/README.md

+This is a fork from the original specturm_painter

 # Spectrum Painter

 A tool to converts images to IQ streams that look like this when viewed in a waterfall plot.